YasminZhang/EBAMA/README.md

 ## EBAMA (our method)
 To test our method on a specific prompt, run:
 ```
-python ebama.py --prompt "a horned lion and a spotted monkey" --seed 1269
+python inference.py --prompt "a purple crown and a blue suitcase" --seed 12345
 ```
 Note that this will download the stable diffusion model `CompVis/stable-diffusion-v1-4`.
 If you rather use an existing copy of the model, provide the absolute path using `--model_path`.
+For example, you can use `runwayml/stable-diffusion-v1-5` for Stable Diffusion v1.5.

 ## Metrics